-Although Anderson Plumbing, Heating and Air is available for 24/7 emergency plumbing repair service, we’d rather you not endure the headache and expense of clogged drains.
+Although Anderson Plumbing, Heating and Air is available for 24/7 emergency plumbing repair service, we’d rather you not endure the headache and expense of clogged drains or an emergency drain cleaning situation.
 So here are a few tips to keep your drains running free and clear:

 An in-sink garbage disposal is indispensable for keeping your kitchen drains clear; if you don’t have one, we can install one for you.
 If you do have one, keep it in good working order.

 Tips for Using Your In-Sink Garbage Disposal

 - Clear out the sink before turning it on so that you can ensure that no small utensils or metal trash (such as bottle caps) have fallen below the flange.
 Run water in the sink while the disposal is on.

 - Scrape waste from plates into the trash can or compost bin before rinsing plates and putting them in the dishwasher (or hand washing them).
 Never pour grease down the drain.

 Helpful Tip: A neat method of disposing of grease is to pour it into a cup lined with foil.
 (Be careful; hot grease burns!)
 When the grease has cooled and hardened, lift out the foil and throw the whole ball away.